konnected-io/konnected-security/README.md

 [![GitHub release](https://img.shields.io/github/release/konnected-io/konnected-security.svg?style=flat-square)](https://github.com/konnected-io/konnected-security/releases)

-# Konnected Security
+# Konnected

-**Konnected Security** integrates wired alarm system sensors and sirens to SmartThings, Home Assistant, OpenHAB, or Hubitat using a NodeMCU based ESP8266 development board and (optional) relay.
+**Konnected** integrates wired alarm system sensors and sirens to SmartThings, Home Assistant, OpenHAB, or Hubitat using a NodeMCU based ESP8266 development board and (optional) relay.
 This project consists of a few components:

  1. [NodeMCU](http://nodemcu.com/index_en.html) based firmware for an ESP8266 development board in `firmware`
  1. Lua and HTML source code for the NodeMCU in `src`.
 All these files are built into a SPIFFS file system which runs on NodeMCU